fieldtrip/website/getting_started/shared.md

 layout: default
 ---

-{:.alert-danger}
+{% include markup/danger %}
 In general you should get started with the [tutorials](/tutorial).
 The subsequent pages listed below serve to explain system specific details, but lack the complete overview that the tutorials provide.
 If you have questions, please post them on the [email discussion list](/discussion_list).
+{% include markup/end %}

 ## Getting started with particular MEG data types